lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ~~~
 {: #alg-composite-serialize-ct title="Composite SerializeCiphertextValue(CompositeCiphertextValue)"}

 Deserialization reverses this process, raising an error in the event that the input is malformed.
+Each component
+ciphertext is deserialized according to their respective standard as shown in {{appdx_components}}.
+For the traditional
+component, the ciphertext is the encrypted value 'enc' as described in {{sec-RSAOAEPKEM}} or {{sec-DHKEM}} depending
+on the chosen component algorithm.

 ~~~
 Composite-ML-KEM.DeserializeCiphertextValue(bytes) -> CompositeCiphertextValue